 - Some artists restrict their work to certain services – Beyoncé's hit 2016 record Lemonade is a Tidal exclusive (though the rest of her catalogue is on Spotify).

 - Others are contractually restricted to one service for a short period of time.
 Kanye West, who initially released his 2016 record The Life Of Pablo on Tidal, followed by other services later in the year.

 A few services let you upload your own music as a workaround.
-Groove Music, for example, can sync with digital tracks in your OneDrive account, but this can be a time-consuming exercise.
+Google Play, for example, can sync with digital tracks in your cloud account, but this can be a time-consuming exercise.
 Take advantage of the free trial period to find out whether the subscription you're considering supplies your favourite songs or lets you upload music you own.